ManuelCecere/fake_news_detection/README.md

 *Notice that for our task, fake news detection, we used only the source tweets classified as rumours in the dataset.*

 In this repo you'll find the notebooks made for the project, but they are also accessible on Kaggle: https://www.kaggle.com/code/manuelcecerepalazzo/fake-news-detection

+This work was realized for the course [Multidisciplinary Project] (https://polimdp.wordpress.com/) offered by Politecnico di Milano.